phuze/windows-10-missing-search-icons/README.md

 When you are done or otherwise tired of fixing icons, make sure you return the `WindowsApps` folder back to its rightful owner.

-To do that, right click the `WindowsApps` folder, click `Properties`, then choose the `Security` tab and hit the `Advanced` button near the bottom.
+To do that, right-click the `WindowsApps` folder, click `Properties`, then choose the `Security` tab and hit the `Advanced` button near the bottom.
 Click the `Change` link next to the current owner (which should be yourself), and enter `NT Service\TrustedInstaller` in the input box to make TrustedInstaller the owner again.

 ## Noteworthy

-In my efforts to narrow down the root cause, I found some instances where the `AppManifest.xml` files for applications referenced non-existant icon image assets.
-There were also some instances where the AppManifest correctly referenced the image asset, yet was still missing while using Windows Search.
+In my efforts to narrow down the root cause, I found some instances where the `AppManifest.xml` files for applications referenced non-existent icon image assets.
+There were also some instances where the AppManifest correctly referenced the image asset yet was still missing while using Windows Search.